Morgan Stanley calls this the Trillion Dollar Blindspot

 One reason: less than 10% of VCs are women.
 On one hand, the lack of funding for female founders offends our sense of justice.
 As investors, we think it impacts returns.
 We believe that the opportunity cost of this implicit bias is not insignificant - and everyone loses out: consumers looking for brands that get them, female founders starting companies, and investors losing out on potential returns.

-The vast majority of the founders we talk to are women.
+The vast majority of the founders and studio executives we talk to are women.
 And they are creating amazing brands that we are proud to call partners.

 – Rachel Drori, Daily Harvest